HTY2003/EVN-arduino-old/docs/evnalpha.rst

 EVN Alpha has 2 TCA9548A I2C multiplexers, 1 on each I2C bus.
 This allows users to connect multiple I2C devices with the same I2C address without worrying about address clashing.
 However, users must set the port (1-16) for a given peripheral before communicating with it.
 EVNAlpha includes functions for port selection and de-selection to ease this process.

 .. note::
-    Our EVN-specific peripheral libaries (e.g. EVNColourSensor) do the port selection and deselection automatically, so these port selection functions are not needed.
+    Our EVN-specific peripheral libaries (e.g. EVNColourSensor) do the port selection automatically, so port selection functions are not needed for them.

 .. note::
     For Ports 9-16, 3rd party libraries and end-user code have to use Wire1 to interface with their sensors, as these ports are connected to the I2C1 bus.